Introduction

 • Enable payouts (publishers will be able to request payouts)

-One of the most important things in these settings is a default prioritisation mode.
-You can read our article on ads prioritisation for more details.
-It affects ads display directly, therefore we suggest that you read the article first and then choose the prioritisation model that suits you better.
+A default auction model is one of the most important things in these settings.
+You can read our article on auction models for more details.
+It affects ads display directly.
+Therefore, we suggest you read the article first and then choose the auction model that suits you better.

-For a more detailed description of the publisher/SSP options, please read this article.
+Please read this article for a more detailed description of the publisher/SSP options.

 Publisher's Revenue model

-The revenue model defines your relations with publishers in terms of what your ad network pays them for displaying ads.
+The revenue model defines your relations with publishers regarding what your ad network pays them for displaying ads.

 Available revenue models are: